 Performance

-The performance of each of the funds within our sustainable fund range is measured against their respective benchmark and can be found on fund factsheets
+This relates to the investment performance.
+The performance of each of the funds within our range is measured against their respective benchmark and can be found on fund factsheets

 Q